edinburgh-napier/set09121/lectures/lecture17.md

 But this is a *good idea* that most companies of a certain size and above use.<!-- .element: class="fragment" -->

-Check out Github Actions for a way to integrate (heh) this into your current workflow<!-- .element: class="fragment" -->
+Check out AppVeyor or Github Actions for a way to integrate (heh) this into your current workflow<!-- .element: class="fragment" -->

 ---